Lavender: planting, growing, pruning

 -

-Yes, and the earlier you prune, the better your lavenders will age!
-Pruning helps maintain a nice bushy and compact habit in lavender, and most importantly, it will be less likely to become bare at the base: the plant will become increasingly ramified to stay beautifully floriferous.
-Prune after flowering or in autumn, cutting back all young shoots by two-thirds.
+Yes, the earlier you prune, the better your lavenders will age!
+Pruning helps to maintain a bushy and compact habit for lavender, and it will be less likely to become bare at the base: the plant will ramify more and more to remain highly floriferous.
+Prune after flowering or in autumn, reducing all young shoots by two-thirds.

 - Subscribe!